 One of the benefits I enjoyed in choosing to study at a university in the North Rivers region of Australia was learning medical science from professors who were also herbalists at heart.
 My chemistry and biochemistry professor?
 An herbalist who’s husband has extensively studied the capsicum family.
 My anatomy and physiology professor?
 A total anatomy and plant nerd.
 My main herbal professor?
 A radically deep thinker, as well as mom, herbalist, researcher and activist.
 This means that in class, whether we were talking glycolysis, anatomy of the kidneys or nutritional pathways of potassium, some part of the lesson brought it back to a bigger picture, and often to health and herbs, and how the information could be used towards healing and wellness.

 It is from this vein that I wish to offer a holistic anatomy course.
 This isn’t a university, so you won’t be graded (unless you want to be), there is no pass or fail.
-But this course is meant to be a commitment, an undertaking, for those who want to delve deeply into a study of the human body: our physical makeup, our energetic makeup, our relational energetics to the world we live in.
+But this course is meant to be a commitment, for those who want to delve deeply into a study of the human body: our physical makeup, our energetic makeup, our relational energetics to the world we live in.
 And to look at how the microcosm of our bodies, studied in systems and organs and chakras, reflect the macrocosm of our world: Earth, ecology, plants and the cosmos.
 In this way, we hope to reflect on what the macro lens of perception can offer to us by way of learning about our bodies, and how, through better understanding our bodies, we can better see how to better care for and honor our home.